azriel91/peace/doc/src/technical_concepts/diagrams/outcome/aesthetics_and_clarity.md

 # Aesthetics and Clarity

-Aesthetics helps reduce the "ick" in a diagram, reducing the impedence that a user experiences when viewing a diagram.
+Aesthetics helps reduce the "ick" in a diagram, reducing the impedance that a user experiences when viewing a diagram.
 Examples of icks are:

 1. Visual clutter.
 2. A node's dimensions being significantly different compared to other nodes.